arj03/groupies/README.md

 application specific components and can be easily replaced with any other application you can think of.
 The application makes use of [ssb-crut] to make it really easy to work with multiple writers to a shared data structure such as the group configuration.
-Lastly there is the html and css that can be found in dist/.
+Lastly the html and css can be found in dist/.

 [private groups]: https://github.com/ssbc/private-group-spec
 [ssb-browser-core]: https://github.com/arj03/ssb-browser-core